learn-co-students/daily-checkpoint---apis-and-point-estimates---c-apis-and-point-estimates-daily-checkpoint-1591221649/README.md

 ### 5) Compare statistics for the sample compared to the overall population

-Find the mean and standard deviation of `hourly_rate` within `df` compared to `df_sample`.
-How are they similar to and different from each other?
-Would you say that the sample of 500 employees was a "representative" sample?
+Discuss how `hourly_rate` in the sample compares to `hourly_rate` in the population:
+- Compare measures of central tendency and spread for each

+- Make an argument that `hourly_rate` in the sample of 500 employees either does or does not adequately represent `hourly_rate` in the population.

 You can include insights from the graphs above in your analysis

 ```python